kamilczerw/revolut-devops-test/infra/README.md

 # Infrastructure

-Here you can find all the necessary information related to the provisioning of the infrastructure to run the application on Google Cloud Platform using the Kubernetes.
+Here you can find all the necessary information related to the provisioning of the infrastructure to run the application on Google Cloud Platform using Kubernetes.

 ## Requirements